karink520/git-and-github-intro/git_workshop.md

 5. Push the committed changes to your own remote repository on your GitHub account (recall that it has the short name `origin`), by typing:

-    `git push origin master`
+    `git push origin main`

 6. On GitHub, go to the repository on your account, and click the "Pull Request" button, you'll see both your repository and the original.
 Your pull request is asking the owner of the original to include you your changes into their project.
 You will see both their repository and yours.
 Write a helpful message about what changes you have made.
 If the other developer thnks your changes make sense to include, they can merge the pull request.
 If not, they can choose not to, or can write back asking you to make some changes before they merge it.

 7. In the future, the upstream project is likely to continue to evolve without you.
-So, if you want to make more contributions later on start by fetching and merging from the original project repo first, to make sure your version of the project is up to date with the master branch of the upstream project.
+So, if you want to make more contributions later on start by fetching and merging from the original project repo first, to make sure your version of the project is up to date with the main branch of the upstream project.
 We can do this with:

     `git fetch upstream`

-    `git merge upstream/master`
+    `git merge upstream/main`

     (Here upstream refers to the original repository on someone else's GitHub account.)